alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Software ingress

-For Tier 3,
+For Tier 3, additional software or virtual machines arriving through the software ingress process must be reviewed an signed off by the Investigator and Referee before it can be accessed inside the environment (with the exception of pre-approved virtual machines or package mirrors).

-the Investigator and Referee must review and sign off on software or virtual machines arriving through the software ingress process (excluding package mirrors) before it can be accessed inside the environment.
+For Tier 2, additional software or virtual machines requested by Researchers do not require review anord sign off by anyone else, but must arrive through the software ingress process.

 For Tier 0 and Tier 1, users should be able to install software directly into the environment (in user space) from the open internet.

 ### Data ingress